Darkfrobozz/stainless_testing/README.md

 }
 ```

-Note that if the measure is too involved for Stainless to infer, you can specify it manually.
+If the measure is too complex for Stainless to infer automatically, you can specify it manually using the `decreases` annotation.

 ```scala
 // imports the decreases annotation